 Inclusion is part of a much larger picture than just the placement in the class within mainstream schools.
-It is being included in life and participating in day to day activities as a member of the community using one’s abilities.
+It’s also about being included in life and participating in day to day activities as a member of the community using one’s abilities.
 The inclusion process must incorporate fundamental change in the way a community supports and addresses the individual needs of the child.
 The Sibling Workshops are one step towards that change.

-Since 2016, SEP organizes Sibling Workshops in partnership with Sarakasi Trust with the aim of creating a platform for the siblings to learn about their sibling with disability, share experiences, talk about their feelings, their worries and their fears, and have fun with their peers.
-The Sarakasi team do what they do best: they use different games, songs, puppet shows and plays, with the aim to create more awareness and help the children to understand the condition of their sibling with a disability.
-SEP professionals explain in simple terms different disability conditions to the children and have counselling sessions with the teenager group.
+Since 2016, SEP has organized Sibling Workshops in partnership with Sarakasi Trust with the aim of creating a platform for the siblings to learn about their sibling with disability, share experiences, talk about their feelings, their worries and their fears, and have fun with their peers.
+The Sarakasi team do what they do best: they use different games, songs, puppet shows and plays, with the aim to create more awareness on disability.

 The Sibling Workshops are scheduled 2-3 times a year during the school holidays.
-Siblings are divided in three age groups and experience different activities.
-So far 748 siblings have attended the workshops.
+So far, 748 siblings have attended the workshops.